ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 A Kraken-based pipeline for classifying and quantifying microbial reads from GDC TCGA WGS data.
-Properly handles TCGA WGS merged BAMs with mixed SE and PE reads or multiple read lengths when needed by splitting to read-group level FASTQs and processing data at read-group level through the pipeline before merging results.
+Properly handles TCGA WGS merged BAMs with mixed SE and PE reads and multiple read lengths when needed by splitting to read group level FASTQs and processing data through the pipeline at read group level before aggregating the results.
 See [References](#references) for the basis for this pipeline and more information.